José Antonio de Lavalle

 José Antonio de Lavalle y Arias de Saavedra (22 March 1833 – 16 November 1893) was a Peruvian diplomat, writer and historian.
 He was Minister Plenipotentiary to Germany, Russia, Chile and Brazil and minister of Foreign Relations.
 He is known for having led the Peruvian Mission to Chile before the War of the Pacific and for signing Treaty of Ancón.

-In the Congress, he was member of the Chamber of Deputies (1860 -1864) and the Senate (1874, 1876 – 1878).
+In the Congress, he was member of the Chamber of Deputies (1860 –1864) and the Senate (1874, 1876 – 1878).

 Biography

-Lavalle was born at Lima into a prominent family.
+Lavalle was born in Lima into a prominent family.
 His father was the soldier and politician Juan Bautista de Lavalle y Zugasti, son of the 1st Count of Premio Real and he himself Count of San Antonio de Vista Alegre, who decided to remain in Peru after the War of Independence and was later Interim President of the Republic.
-His mother was the youngest daughter of the 1st Count of Casa Saavedra.
+His mother, Narcisa, was the youngest daughter of the 1st Count of Casa Saavedra and the 3rd Marquise of Torreblanca.

+When the War of Independence broke out, part of his maternal family remained loyal to Spain and decided to move to Madrid.
+His uncle Pedro José de Zavala, 7th Marquis of Valleumbroso, become commander of the Queen's Guard and his first cousin Juan de Zavala, 1st Marquis of Sierra Bullones, become Prime Minister.
+He was also a cousin of the Spanish diplomat José Antonio de Lavalle y Motezuma, 4th Count of Premio Real, on his father's side.

-He was educated at Colegio Nuestra Señora de Guadalupe.
+He was educated at the College of Our Lady of Guadalupe.
 After finishing his studies, Lavalle entered the Diplomatic Service in 1851.
 He was subsequently attaché to the Peruvian legations in Washington, D.C.
 (1851), Rome (1852) and Madrid (1853), before he was promoted to Second Secretary to the legation in Chile (1854).
 Then, he retired from the service and married Mariana Pardo y Lavalle, his cousin and a daughter of the writer Felipe Pardo.

+In 1854, Lavalle initiated his journalistic and literary career.
+At 22 years old, he published his exegetical commentaries to the Peruvian Constitution in El Heraldo de Lima led by Toribio Pacheco.
+These commentaries were later incorporated to the Proposed Political Constitution presented and published by Felipe Pardo in 1859.
+That same year, Lavalle published his main literary work Don Pablo de Olavide.
+Apuntes sobre su vida y sus obras, a historical biography on the life of Pablo de Olavide.

+Lavalle founded and published La Revista de Lima among with Pacheco and Ricardo Palma in 1860.
+This literary magazine was created as a continuation of El Mercurio Peruano and was considered one of the most important of its kind during the three years of its publication.

+In 1860, Lavalle was elected Deputy for Lima.
+Next year, he was elected and then reelected a member of the Permanent Commission of the Congress which acted during the parliamentary recess.
+In 1864, Lavalle was once again elected Deputy and also Director of the Charity of Lima.